Blachownia: History

 Blachownia was one of the first settlements, which was captured by the German Imperial troops at the beginning of World War I. German occupation lasted from August 1914 to November 1918, and during that time, there was a sharp decline in the living standards, and employment was reduced from 1200 (as for 1913) to 400.
 In the Second Polish Republic, Blachownia belonged to Kielce Voivodeship.
 The steel mill was nationalized and later sold to B. Handtke Association from Warsaw.
 The settlement had its own sports association, fire brigade and schools.

-As Blachownia was located near the pre-1939 Polish - German border, it was captured on the third day of the Polish September Campaign (Sept.
-3, 1939, at 5 a.m.).
+As Blachownia was captured on the third day of the German invasion of Poland (Sept.
+3, 1939, at 5 a.m.), which started World War II.
 Blachownia was directly annexed into the Third Reich, as part of Gau Upper Silesia (see Polish areas annexed by Nazi Germany).
 The Germans changed its name into Blachstadt, and created a county (Kreis Blachstadt).
 Blachownia was the seat of the local Gestapo and Arbeitsamt office.
 The mill was renamed into Eisenwerke Handler, and Polish forced workers (OST-Arbeiter) were treated like slaves, working for 11 hours a day, with minimum salaries.

 After the war, Blachownia belonged to Kielce Voivodeship until 1950, and in that year it was moved to Katowice Voivodeship.